sspenc12/MIS-64018/README.md

 Assignment 3:

-The goal of this assignment was to
+The goal of this assignment was to perform additional analysis on the output of Assignment 2 via post-optimality functions.
+This included a look at the shadow prices, dual solutions, and reduced costs.
+Additionally, this involved practice with forumlating the dual problem and solving it in RStudio with the "lpSolveAPI" library.

 Assignment 4: